×

 When we asked people living in Punta Cana what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Punta Cana, Dominican Republic, is often described as a tropical paradise with a laid-back lifestyle.
 The city offers a mix of luxury and simplicity, with high-end resorts and local markets coexisting harmoniously.
 The cost of living is relatively affordable, making it an attractive destination for those who work remotely.
 The local community is welcoming and friendly, and there's a vibrant expat community that often organizes social events and gatherings.
 The language of the land is Spanish, but English is widely spoken in tourist areas, making it easier for expats and digital nomads to communicate and navigate their way around.
 The city is known for its beautiful beaches, clear blue waters, and lush green landscapes, providing plenty of opportunities for outdoor activities such as surfing, hiking, and golfing.
 The weather is warm and sunny throughout the year, which is perfect for those who enjoy a tropical climate.
 The internet connectivity in Punta Cana is generally good, especially in the tourist areas and co-working spaces, making it a suitable place for digital nomads.
 However, power outages can be a common occurrence, so it's advisable to have a backup plan.
 The local cuisine is a blend of Spanish, African, and Taino influences, offering a variety of delicious dishes to try.
 The city also has a good selection of international restaurants, catering to different tastes and dietary preferences.
 Healthcare facilities in Punta Cana are of a high standard, with many doctors and medical staff speaking English.
 However, it's recommended to have comprehensive health insurance as medical costs can be high.
 While Punta Cana is generally safe, like any other city, it has its share of petty crime.
 Therefore, it's important to take basic safety precautions, such as not displaying valuable items in public and avoiding deserted areas at night.
-Overall, Punta Cana offers a relaxed and enjoyable lifestyle for expats and digital nomads, with its beautiful surroundings, friendly community, and affordable cost of living," said one expat who made the move to Punta Cana.
+Overall, Punta Cana offers a relaxed and enjoyable lifestyle for expats and digital nomads, with its beautiful surroundings, friendly community, and affordable cost of living," remarked one expat living in Punta Cana, the Dominican Republic.

 InsideDR Concierge